 In 2014, REMA 1000 has removed palm oil as an ingredient from all its food products as well as requested that its suppliers follow the palm oil phase-out plan.
 In addition, REMA 1000 would also refrain from cooperation with new suppliers that make products containing palm oil.
 However, not many people know why we should really avoid buying products that contain palm oil.

 REMA 1000 wanted to make an environmental explainer video that would shine a light on its palm-oil-free policy and why it no longer adds palm oil to the food it produces.
 This film aimed to educate its buyers about the consequences of buying products containing palm oil.

 For many years there has been a misconception that the reason why we shouldn't buy food containing palm oil is that it's dangerous for our health.
 In reality, palm oil is absolutely safe for consumption, but its production causes enormous damage to our environment, causing deforestation, CO2 emission, loss of habitat for flora and fauna, poverty, etc.

-The process of making the scribe video
+The production of making the explainer video

 In order to find more about the production process of the environmental explainer video for REMA 1000, download the case study below.